Marlins - Red Sox Prediction, Pick, How To Watch

-The Miami Marlins and Boston Red Sox start their interleague series today.
+The Miami Marlins took game one of the series over the Boston Red Sox.
 It's time to continue our MLB odds series with a Marlins-Red Sox prediction, pick, and how-to-watch.

-The Marlins enter the series after taking three of four games from the Pirates over the weekend.
-The Marlins have now won seven of their last ten games and moved to 45-34 on the season.
-They sit in second place in the NL East, behind the Atlanta Braves.
-The Marlins are firmly in a wildcard spot though as they hope to make the playoffs for the fourth time in franchise history.
-They will have a boost to their lineup coming as well, as both Jazz Chisholm Jr. and Jean Segura will be returning to the line-up.
+The Marlins took game one of the series with ease.
+Jean Segura made an immediate impact in his return to the lineup going two for five with a home run in the win.
+Luis Arraez scored twice and drove in a run while going two for five in the game.
+Bryan De La Cruz continued his hot hitting as well.
+He went two for five with two RBIs and a home run.

-Meanwhile, the Red Sox lost two of three to the White Sox over the weekend.
-It was an offensive struggle in those games, as they scored just eight runs in three games.
-The Red Sox have won six of their last ten but lost four of their last five overall.
-They find themselves in the basement of the AL East currently.
-At 40-39 on the season, they are 2.5 games back of the Astros for the final wild-card spot.
+This was all done while Sandy Alcantara has one of his best starts as of late.
+He went seven innings giving up just six hits and one run in the game.
+Garrett Whitlock was able to go just 4.2 innings and have up 11 hits.
+He did strike out seven, but gave up six runs in the game and took the loss.
+The offense for the Red Sox struggles, scoring just one run while batting .265 on the night.
+The one run was an Alex Verdugo RBI in his return to the lineup.

 Here are the Marlins-Red Sox MLB odds, courtesy of FanDuel.